Mitre Line: New concession

 Martínez station with new CSR rolling stock.

 On 12 February 2014, the Government of Argentina granted the operation of the line to the private company Corredores Ferroviarios.
 That same year the Government announced the acquisition of new coaches to increase the Mitre Line's rolling stock.
-The coaches were manufactured by the Chinese company CSR Corporation Limited, with the first coaches arriving in June 2014.
+The coaches were manufactured by the Chinese company CSR, with the first coaches arriving in June 2014.

 In November 2014, the Retiro-Tigre section of Mitre Line renewed its fleet of electric trains, adding a total of 12 brand new trains for that service.
 The CSR trains replaced the old Toshiba cars that had been brought to Argentina in the 1960s for the Mitre and Sarmiento lines.
 The purchase cost $250 million was paid by the National Government.

 The branch line to José L. Suárez's fleet was renewed completely with the same Chinese trains in January 2015.

 Renationalisation

 State-owned company Operadora Ferroviaria Sociedad del Estado took over the Mitre line (operated by Corredores Ferroviarios) on 2 March 2015 after the Government of Argentina rescinded the contracts that had been signed with the company.
 The contract terms specified that the concession could be cancelled with no right to claim compensation.
 The agreements had been signed in February 2014 and had committed Argentren and Corredores Ferroviarios to operate the lines.
+In 2021 transport minister Alexis Guerrera decided not to renew the freight concession with freight operation transferred to Argentinean Trains Cargo.